Richard W. Konter

-Richard Wesley Konter (1882–1979) was a Chief Radioman in the U.S. Navy, member of the Byrd Arctic and Antarctic Expeditions and a musician.
+Richard Wesley Konter (1882–1979) was a Chief Radioman in the U.S. Navy, a member of the Byrd Arctic and Antarctic Expeditions, and a prominent musician.

 Explorer

-Konter joined the Navy in 1897 at the age of 15, and was a veteran of the Spanish‐American War.
+Konter joined the Navy in 1897 at the age of 15 on the day his mother died.
+He was a veteran of the Spanish‐American War.
 He worked his way up to Chief Radioman in the US Navy and retired after twenty-nine years in the service.
-Konter had sailed up and down the South Seas and the China Sea and had survived typhoons and the Boxer Rebellion.
-Around his arms coiled a pair of dragons that had been tattooed in Shanghai.
+Konter had sailed around the world as a member of the Great White Fleet and had survived typhoons and the Boxer Rebellion.
+Tattooed in China, "Konter wrote (in his own hand) that he had a cockfight inked on his left forearm, while on his right forearm he had a dragon and a butterfly (Konter, questionnaire for Permanent Records of the Byrd Arctic Expedition, Byrd Polar Archives)."

-Konter was a member of Richard E. Byrd's expeditions to the Arctic and the Antarctic in 1926 and 1929.
+Konter was a member of Richard E. Byrd's expedition to the Arctic in 1926 and then during 1928-30 to Antarctica.
+His knowledge of seamanship was his main value to Byrd, but his musical talent was also an asset to the Arctic expedition.
+While he was not chosen to winter over on the Antarctic Continent (a shattering event for him) his knowledge of wooden ships was paramount to Byrd for the safe return of the expedition's vessel to New Zealand.
+There, he served as a key member of the expedition's liaison team.
 The Konter Cliffs in Antarctica where named after him.

-He sent out hundreds of Christmas Cards from Antarctica in 1929 to his correspondents, many not arriving until the following year.
+He sent out hundreds of Christmas Cards from Antarctica to his correspondents, many not arriving until over a year later.